mhoad/oaf-donate-prompt/README.md

 ```

 ## Usage
 The following example shows how to load the Web Component from a JS module (can be found in the dist folder) and use it to dynamically replace the existing donate form elements once we have confirmed browser support.
-Note: Older browsers that (https://caniuse.com/?search=modules)[don't support ES modules] will simply just skip over the tag without any issues.
+Note: Older browsers that [don't support ES modules](https://caniuse.com/?search=modules) will simply just skip over the tag without any issues.

 ```html
 <script type="module">